Other factors to consider

 When filming after curfew in a residential area, all crew members must use radios fitted with headsets.

-As well, many neighbourhoods have resident or business associations which should be contacted prior to finalizing plans.
-The Film Office can provide more information on such groups.
+Finally, many neighbourhoods have resident or business associations which should be contacted prior to finalizing plans.
+The Film Office can provide more information on such groups once you select your locations.

 The Film Office must receive requests to park on the street or to clear an area of street for filming at least three full working days in advance.
 All requests for reserved street space should be submitted on the street use request form, and accompanied by a film location worksheet.